 The Astroscope shows the days of the week wandering back and forth in a constellation that only occurs every ten to twelve years in the southern night sky of the northern hemisphere.
 In July 2020, with the exception of the Sun, of course, all the celestial bodies of the weekdays will be visible there at the same time.
 The Astroscope styles this formation on its dial; a bright dot appears on Monday at about 12 o’clock at the Moon symbol and the next day to the right at the Mars symbol.
 On Wednesday it appears next to Mercury at about 9 o’clock; on Thursday next to Jupiter at 3 o’clock.

 In reality, it does not jump back and forth.
 Under the dial, a large weekday disk with a number of bright dots on it moves one step further from one day to the next, always moving in a circle, just as it is in the world of celestial mechanics.

-This is the first MeisterSinger of it’s kind which comes with a long history that is beautifully displayed across the dial.
-This model will initially come in two different styles, although both comes with a dark dial which replicates the night sky, there will be two different tones of brown leather straps to choose from.
-The markings on the dial also come in two different variety, the model with the darker coloured strap showing off rich blue markers and the light brown strap displays markers in the colour ‘Old Radium’.
+This is the first MeisterSinger of its kind which comes with a long history that is beautifully displayed across the dial.
+This model will initially come in two different styles, although both come with a dark dial that replicates the night sky, there will be two different tones of brown leather straps to choose from.
+The markings on the dial also come in two different variants, the model with the darker coloured strap showing off rich blue markers and the light brown strap displays markers in the colour ‘Old Radium’.

 What are your thoughts on The Astroscope by MeisterSinger?
 Let us know in the comments below.